swimlane/DocSPA/src/docs/customization/README.md

 ## Custom Elements

-DocSPA supports custom elements (part of the [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) suite of technologies).
+DocSPA was designed to work with custom elements (part of the [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) suite of technologies).
 Once a custom component is loaded they may be embedded directly into the markdown.

 i> Custom elements can be defined using `window.customElements.define` or from [angular elements](https://angular.io/guide/elements).
-Many custom elements are also defined as short codes as noted below.
+Many custom elements are also defined and aliased to short codes as noted below.

 ### `md-toc`